dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 {{< video src="yolox_cpu.mp4" width="700px" loop="true" autoplay="false">}}

-Now, let's improve that by optimizing the model.
+Let's improve that by optimizing the model.

 ### 🤖 ONNX Runtime
 {{< figure_resizing src="onnx_runtime.png">}}
 [ONNX](https://onnx.ai/) is an open format built to represent machine learning models.
 The goal of ONNX is to ensure interoperability among machine learning models via commonly accepted standards.
-This allows developers to flexibly move between frameworks such as PyTorch or Tensorflow with less to worry about compatibility.
+This allows developers to flexibly move between frameworks such as PyTorch or Tensorflow with less compatibility issues.

-ONNX also supports a cross-platform model accelerator known as ONNX Runtime.
+ONNX supports a cross-platform model accelerator known as the ONNX Runtime.
 This improves the inference performance of a wide variety of models capable of running on various operating systems.

-We can now convert our trained `YOLOX-s` model into ONNX format and run it using the ONNX Runtime.
+Let's convert our trained `YOLOX-s` model into the ONNX format.
 For that, you must install the `onnxruntime` package via `pip`.

 ```bash